The useful idiot syndrome amplifies online hate.

-While strangers arguing in the comment section might be entertaining, there’s a rather strange communicative phenomenon that often occurs.
+While strangers arguing in the comment section might be entertaining, a strange communicative phenomenon often occurs:

 For instance, in one of my social feeds, I might find a Gary Larson comic strip that depicts God in front of a bunch of animals while declaring, “Well, now I guess I’d better make some things to eat you guys.”
-1I love Gary Larson, so the scenario is entirely plausible—the algorithms indeed seems to have figured this out already.
+1I love Gary Larson, so the scenario is entirely plausible — the algorithms seem to have figured this out already.

 Aha!
 A joke that points out one of many logical flaws of religious texts.
 That ought to attract some religious fundamentalists.
 “Lets’ see if some wacky creationists are going to town in the comment section,” I suggest to myself.

 Whenever I get the impulse to dive into a public comment section looking for people fighting each other, I get two distinct notions: